intersim/node-shell/README.md

 #node-shell

-Workshop exercise completed by @intersim and @paloobi for Grace Hopper Academy.
+Workshop exercise completed by [Emily Intersimone](http://www.github.com/intersim) and [Alexandra Polubiec](http://www.github.com/paloobi) for Grace Hopper Academy.

 A Node shell that mimics the basic functionality of a unix-style shell.